 Ghaleb Cabbabé was born in Beirut in 1978 during the Civil War.
 When his parents moved to Paris in 1982, they were unable to secure him a place at school.
 Eager to “console” him, his aunt, a photographer, blessed him with his first prized camera.
 Her love of photography was contagious; he soon caught the bug.

 A trained architect, Ghaleb lived in inspirational environments such as Oman and Vietnam before carrying several missions for the International Committee of the Red Cross in Afghanistan, South Sudan, Congo and Sri Lanka.

 In 2012, he studied photography at the Academy of Performing Arts in Prague.
 Ghaleb won the Byblos Bank Award for Photography in 2013.
-In 2016, he was shortlisted at Athens Photo Festival and his work was among the top-rated entries in the Magnum Photography Awards and Lens Culture submissions.
+In 2018 and 2016 he was shortlisted at Athens Photo Festival and his work was among the top-rated entries in the Magnum Photography Awards and Lens Culture submissions.
 Ghaleb’s work has also been featured in The Photographic Journal and exhibited in solo and group exhibitions in Beirut and Prague.